aws-samples/aws-aiml-automotive-examples/bedrock-onboarding/README.md

 This repo also has Streamlit based applications to perform document search, analysis, text summarization and generate Q&A.

+## Service access checklist
+Before you proceed further, ensure following steps are carried out:

+* Ensure that you have access to Amazon Bedrock service in your account and the region you are launching these notebooks
+* Review Amazon Bedrock service user guide.
+You can access the user guide [here.](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-service.html)
+* Subscribe to the models you plan to utilize.
+This requires subscription to the models from AWS Marketplace for third-party models.
+If your account is setup with Private Marketplace, you need to subscribe to the model Ids and they need to be part of the Private Marketplace products.
+Refer to Bedrock User guide for details.
+* Enable model access: The account does not have access to models by default.
+Admin users with IAM access permissions can add access to specific models using the model access page.
+After the admin adds access to models, those models are available for all users of the account.
+You will be able to see a message "Access Granted" under Model access page.
+* Setup IAM policies to get access to Amazon Bedrock service.
+You can refer to Bedrock User Guide for a list of actions.

 ### Resources:

 * [Bedrock User Guide](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-service.html)